 Setting Boundaries for Mental Health Example 2:

-Notification intrusions during time off
+Notification intrusions during my time off

 A college I am training with has started occasionally sending WhatsApp messages instead of the usual email, and has suggested that some other course-related communication switches to mobile.